 Lifetime Health Cover (LHC) is a Government initiative that started on 1 July 2000.
-It was designed to encourage people to take out hospital insurance earlier in life and to maintain their cover.
+It was designed to encourage people to take out hospital insurance by the time they turn 30 and to maintain their cover.

-For example, if you take out hospital cover at age 40 you will pay 20% more than someone who first took out hospital cover at age 30.
-The maximum loading is 70%.
+For example, if you take out hospital cover at age 40 you will pay 20% more than someone the same age who has held hospital cover since age 30.

 You can use the Lifetime Health Cover calculators to find out if you need to pay the LHC loading.